 Snow in Stars Hollow AKA Unionville, Ontario

-As we were passing what I later realized was Luke’s Diner, the most Gilmore of moments happened: It started snowing.
-And not only that, the snow sparkled with what appeared to be flecks of glitter.
-On Gilmore Girls, Lorelei had an obsession with snow – she considered it a magical time and that every great thing that ever happened to her, happened while it snowed.
-So having sparkling snow falling as we were making our way down the street where the pilot episode of Gilmore Girls was filmed (and just past the character’s favorite hangout spot) couldn’t have been more perfect.
+As we passed what I later realized was Luke’s Diner, the most Gilmore of moments happened: It started snowing.
+Not only that, the snow sparkled with what appeared to be flecks of glitter.
+On Gilmore Girls, Lorelei had an obsession with snow – she considered it a magical time and every great thing that ever happened to her, happened while it snowed.
+Having sparkling snow fall as we were making our way down the street where the pilot episode of Gilmore Girls was filmed (and just past the character’s favorite hangout spot) couldn’t have been more perfect.

-By this point, my hands and feet were frozen.
-My face felt like it had been injected with a Housewives dose of botox.
-I was wearing a knee-length dress with tights and a coat – I’m not used to wearing gloves, so I left those in the car and man did I regret it at that moment.
-I could barely hold my phone to take photos anymore, so I stood across the street and snapped a picture of the gazebo.
-“Do you want us to take a photo of you in front of it?”
-My cousin’s wife asked.
-But I literally couldn’t stand out there anymore (let alone cross the street), so I decided this snap was sufficient.
+My hands and feet were frozen and my face felt like it had been injected with a Real Housewives dose of botox.
+I was wearing a knee-length dress with tights and a coat.
+I’m not used to wearing gloves, so I left those in the car and man did I regret it at that moment.
+Barely able to hold my phone to take photos anymore, I stood across the street and snapped a picture of the gazebo.
+I literally couldn’t stand out there anymore (let alone cross the street), so I decided this snap was sufficient.

 We headed back to the car and even though I was wearing 4-inch heels, I ran as best as I could.
-I grew up in Germany where it snowed every winter, but I have never experienced weather this cold before (at least not without proper attire).
+I grew up in Germany where it snowed every winter, but I have never experienced weather this cold before.
 We all hopped in the car, blasted the heater, and waited for our limbs to thaw before driving back home.

 Final Thoughts on Visiting Stars Hollow AKA Unionville, Ontario

-I loved our short but sweet visit to Unionville, Ontario.
-As a huge Gilmore Girls fan obsessed with the fictional town of Stars Hollow, seeing a town that so greatly resembled it (and the location where the show’s first episode was filmed) was awesome.
-The fact that we visited while it was snowing may have been a negative because of the cold, but it also strengthened the town’s resemblance to Stars Hollow and embodied the way it was idealized in the show.
+I loved my short but sweet visit to Unionville, Ontario.
+As a huge Gilmore Girls fan obsessed with Stars Hollow, it was awesome seeing the town where the show’s pilot episode was filmed.
 If you’re a Gilmore Girls fan and want to relive the magic of the show and its fictional setting in Stars Hollow, a visit to Unionville is definitely in order.